Docurated/clustermc/README.md

 Current deployments
 -----------
-Clustermc is currently use in production at Docurated.
+Clustermc is currently used in production at Docurated.
 They run workflows for document analysis and index production on clusters with hundreds of pods and process tens of millions of documents through the system.

 Authors
 -----------